stargate-bukkit/Stargate-Bukkit/README.md

 #### \[Version 0.29]

 - Added iConomy support.
-Currently only works with iConomy 4.4 until Niji fixes 4.5
+It currently only works with iConomy 4.4 until Niji fixes 4.5
-- Thanks @Jonbas for the base iConomy implementation
+- Thanks, @Jonbas, for the base iConomy implementation

 #### \[Version 0.28]